dngu7/honeyplotnet/readme.md

     main.py -c <CONFIG> -s <STAGE> -m <MODE>
 ```

+See official guide on [Pytorch Distributed](https://pytorch.org/docs/stable/distributed.html) for more information.

 ### Evaluation

-Once training is complete, you can conduct evaluation across all tasks in one run using eval.py.
+Once training is complete for all stages, you can conduct evaluation across all tasks in one run using eval.py.
 ```
 python eval.py -c <CONFIG>
 ```
 Use the config file *mvqgan_t5.yaml* to replicate results in paper.

-See official guide on [Pytorch Distributed](https://pytorch.org/docs/stable/distributed.html) for more information.

 ### License
 Copyright © __________________________.
 This work has been supported by __________________________.